-In an inspiring opportunity for students, faculty and staff to engage in-depth with the democratic process, Pomona College will host a debate between the top candidates for California governor in historic Bridges Auditorium on Tuesday, April 28.
+In an inspiring opportunity for students, faculty and staff to engage in-depth with the democratic process, Pomona College hosted a debate between the top candidates for California governor in historic Bridges Auditorium on Tuesday, April 28.

-The 90-minute debate, scheduled for 5:30 p.m., will offer viewers and voters a discussion of the major issues facing the state.
-Candidates will be invited based on polling and fundraising from both political parties.
-CBS stations in Los Angeles, San Francisco, San Diego, Sacramento, Fresno and Santa Barbara will broadcast and stream the debate.
+The 90-minute debate offered viewers and voters a discussion of the major issues facing the state.
+Candidates were invited based on polling and fundraising from both political parties.
+CBS stations in Los Angeles, San Francisco, San Diego, Sacramento, Fresno and Santa Barbara broadcast and streamed the debate.

 Newsmakers